All applications should be made in writing unless otherwise stated.

 Geomarine Degree Bursary

-Applications are welcome from students who have been accepted on a degree course accredited by the Institute of Civil Engineers.
+Applications are welcome from students who have been accepted on a relevant degree course.
 Single payment of up to £500 to be spent on IT and £225 for text books per year for up to four years Geomarine will also commit to assisting with arranging or facilitating work experience.

 Howard Davis Farm Trust